Achieving 80% by 2018 Screening Goal Could Prevent 200,000 Colon Cancer Deaths in Less Than 2 DecadesMar 12, 2015

 Breaking down screening barriers

 Colon cancer is the third leading cause of cancer death in men and women in the US, and the second leading cause for both sexes combined.
-The death rate has been dropping for the last 20 years, largely because of increased use of screening.
+The death rate has been dropping for the past several decades.
 Yet fewer than 6 in 10 American adults (58%) aged 50 to 75 years were up-to-date on screening in 2013.
 Those less likely to get tested include people with lower education and income, and those who don’t have health insurance.

 According to Jemal, screening rates are only 20% for under-insured people and 37% for people with no high school diploma.
 “In order to achieve the 80% goal, we need to promote screening in all populations, including the most disadvantaged populations with lowest screening rates,” said Jemal.
 “But we cannot reach the 80% goal by only targeting this segment of the population.
 Even for people with highest income levels, screening hasn’t reached an optimal level.”